brandonpacol/Reliant-Support-Center/README.md

 # Reliant Mission Support
 This demo project is a ticket support center system for Reliant Mission.
-In this project, I hope to demonstract my full stack abilities to design and develop a system from the database, server, and client side aspects.
+In this project, I hope to demonstrate my full stack abilities to design and develop a system from the database, server, and client side aspects.

 ## Overview
 Upon launching the website, you will be greeted with a login screen.